-Changing the way your home office looks and functions can be challenging.
+When you work from home, changing the way your home office looks and functions can be challenging.
 While you can't change everything about your home office in one day, there are a few simple things you can do now to make your home office more productive.

-1. Start with four boxes and a trash bag. ♻️
+1. Start with four boxes and a trash bag

-2. Take anything off your desk you don't use weekly. ?
+2. Take anything off your desk you don't use weekly

 If you have personal items that are taking up valuable space like photos, oversized desk organizers, and your collection of snow globes, move them to a nearby shelf or bookcase.
-If you don't have enough storage space add floating shelves near your desk.
+If you don't have enough storage space, add floating shelves near your desk.
 Installing shelves is an easy fix that you can do in less than a day.
 It's especially easier when you hire someone else to do it.

-3. Move extra furniture out. ?
+3. Move extra furniture out

 Take a close look at your thighs.
 Check for bruises on either side from bumping into furniture that's crammed into your home office, or what I like to call “the old furniture dumping ground."
 Maybe you inherited an old chair your mom didn't want or a cabinet your neighbor left you when she moved and neither currently serve a purpose in your office.
 Either donate the furniture and accessories or store them elsewhere.

-4. Move things around. ?
+4. Move things around

 Move your desk to a different wall or to the other side of the room.
 If your home office is in a guest room, get rid of your desk completely and convert the closet into a small office or use a computer cabinet so you can literally close your home office door at the end of the day.
 If guests never visit, take over the entire space for a home office.
 Separating two bookcases and putting your desk in between them will give you room on either side of the bookcases to hang a bulletin board or pictures.
 What you do in your home office doesn't have to be interesting, but where you work should be more inviting than your old corporate office.

-5. Contain it all. ?
+5. Contain it all

 Gather loose supplies.
 And by loose, I mean the stuff rolling around in your drawers that you know you don't need to keep, but can't stand to toss, and then put them in clear containers.
-If you're a Lookout — someone who fears that the minute they put something away it disappears forever, use baskets and decorative containers to store similar items together.
+If you're a Lookout—someone who fears that the minute they put something away it disappears forever, use baskets and decorative containers to store similar items together.

-6. Store items where you'll use them. ?
+6. Store items where you'll use them

 Just as your dishes should be stored near your dishwasher (they are, right?) store the items you use often near where you'll use them.
 You shouldn't have to continually leave your desk to get more paper or ink when you could store your supplies near your printer/scanner/copier.
 If you want to make sure you take breaks often and move around throughout the day, store everything in your basement or garage.

-7. Create a more inspiring place to work. ?
+7. Create a more inspiring place to work